Adonis Rosa: New York Yankees

 Rosa signed with the New York Yankees as an international free agent on December 19, 2013.
-He made his professional debut in 2014 with the Dominican Summer League Yankees, going 1–0 with a 1.62 ERA in 39 innings.
-He spent the 2015 season with the Pulaski Yankees, going 7–2 with a 3.93 ERA in 55 innings.
-His 2016 season was split between the Staten Island Yankees and the Charleston RiverDogs, combining to go 4–6 with a 2.19 ERA in 78 innings.
-He split the 2017 season between Charleston, the Tampa Yankees, and the Scranton/Wilkes-Barre RailRiders, going a combined 8–3 with a 3.06 ERA in 111.2 innings.
-His 2018 season was split between Tampa, the Trenton Thunder, and Scranton/Wilkes-Barre, going a combined 14–6 with a 3.93 ERA in 127 innings.
-In 2019, he has split the season between Trenton and Scranton/Wilkes-Barre.
+He made his professional debut in 2014 with the Dominican Summer League Yankees, going 1–0 with a 1.62 ERA and 31 strikeouts in 39 innings.
+Rosa spent the 2015 season with the rookie-level Pulaski Yankees, going 7–2 with a 3.93 ERA and 42 strikeouts in 55 innings.
+His 2016 season was split between the Low-A Staten Island Yankees and Single-A Charleston RiverDogs, combining to go 4–6 with a 2.19 ERA and 73 strikeouts in 78 innings of work.

+Rosa split the 2017 season between Charleston, the High-A Tampa Yankees, and Triple-A Scranton/Wilkes-Barre RailRiders, going a combined 8–3 with a 3.06 ERA and 102 strikeouts across 111 2/3 innings pitched.
+His 2018 season was split between Tampa, the Double-A Trenton Thunder, and Scranton/Wilkes-Barre, going a combined 14–6 with a 3.93 ERA and 108 strikeouts in 127 innings.
+In 2019, Rosa split the season between Trenton and Scranton/Wilkes-Barre.

-On August 13, 2019, the Yankees selected Rosa's contract and promoted him to the major leagues.
-He made his major league debut that night versus the Baltimore Orioles, pitching two innings in relief.
-He was optioned back to Triple-A Scranton/Wilkes-Barre the following day.
-Rosa was designated for assignment and outrighted to AAA on September 13, 2019.
+On August 13, 2019, Rosa was selected to the 40-man roster and promoted to the major leagues for the first time.
+He made his major league debut that night against the Baltimore Orioles, pitching two innings in relief.
+Rosa was optioned back to Triple-A Scranton/Wilkes-Barre the following day.
+Rosa was designated for assignment and sent outright to Triple-A on September 13.

+Rosa did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Rosa was released by the Yankees organization on September 5, 2020.

 Olmecas de Tabasco

 On July 15, 2021, Rosa signed with the Olmecas de Tabasco of the Mexican League.
-In 3 appearances, he posted a 0–1 record with a 13.50 ERA over 6 innings pitched.
-He was released on August 5, 2021.
+In three appearances for Tabasco, he posted an 0–1 record with a 13.50 ERA and four strikeouts over six innings pitched.
+Rosa was released the Olmecas on August 5.

 Washington Wild Things

 On February 17, 2022, Rosa signed with the Washington Wild Things of the Frontier League.
-On December 5, 2022, Rosa was released by the Wild Things by having his contract option declined.
+On December 5, Rosa was released by the Wild Things by having his contract option declined, without having appeared for the club.